 - Stripping of the topsoil up to 30 cm of the trench and storing separately.

-- Suitable crossing for passage of men, equipment, cattle, etc. shall be provided.
+- Suitable crossings for the passage of men, equipment, cattle, etc. shall be provided.

 Bending of pipes

-- Bending procedure has to be approved before bending of pipes
+- The bending procedure has to be approved before bending pipes

 - Cold field bends shall only be used